Undergraduate Studies in English

 The English undergraduate curriculum also prepares students to construct sound arguments grounded in evidence and attentive to current critical, cultural, and/or scholarly debates.
 Beginning with our introductory survey courses, students are trained to respond to questions of meaning by referring to specific passages in the text under consideration and its cultural and historical contexts.
 In our more advanced courses, students continue to marshal textual evidence in support of their ideas, while also learning to incorporate others' arguments as a way of delineating and refining their own.
 This ability to engage with others' thought--to build arguments on, and/or in opposition to, what has already been said or written on a subject--is what makes our students so desirable across a wide range of career fields including business, communications, finance, human resources, publishing, and teaching.

 More information about the department's undergraduate community is available through the links located on the right-hand side of this page.
-If you are a prospective undergraduate student planning a visit to campus, please call the English front desk at 614-292-6065 to schedule an hour-long appointment with Ruth Friedman, our Undergraduate Studies Academic Program Manager.
-Ruth can provide you with information on our majors, minor, and opportunities for undergraduates.
-Please note that the front desk will be happy to schedule your appointment with Ruth around the overview and tour sessions offered by the university's Undergraduate Admissions office.
+If you are a prospective undergraduate student planning a visit to campus, please call the English front desk at 614-292-6065 to schedule an hour-long appointment with an English Undergraduate Advisor.
+Our advisors can provide you with information on our majors, minor, and opportunities for undergraduates.
+Please note that the front desk will be happy to schedule your appointment around the overview and tour sessions offered by the university's Undergraduate Admissions office.